Wei-RongRong2/OpenFoodFactClustering/README.md

 ## Acknowledgments

-This project was developed in collaboration with [Lim Jo Sun](https://github.com/limjosun).
+This project was developed in collaboration with [limjosun](https://github.com/limjosun).
 We worked together on the clustering analysis, dashboard development, and project documentation.

 ## License